-- Documentation of the written warning must include: - date of the warning - specific performance/professional behavior issue that resulted in the warning - date of the incident, if applicable - specific goal/expectation to be met and how/when the goal/expectation will be assessed - consequence(s) if goal/expectation is not met or additional performance or professional behavior issues occur
+- Documentation of the written warning must include: - date of the warning - specific performance/professional behavior issue that resulted in the warning - o date of the incident, if applicable - specific goal/expectation to be met and how/when the goal/expectation will be assessed - consequence(s) if goal/expectation is not met or additional performance or professional behavior issues occur

-- the signatures of the administrator and employee (if the employee refuses to sign the written probation document, this must be noted on the document by the administrator) - All documentation is placed in the employee's local personnel file. - The written warning may be shared with the pastor/superintendent, or diocesan Director of Human Resources/Vicar General, as applicable.
+- the signatures of the administrator and employee (if the employee refuses to sign the written probation document, this must be noted on the document by the administrator) - A copy of the written warning is given to the employee and all documentation is placed in the employee's local personnel file. - The written warning may be shared with the pastor/superintendent, or diocesan Director of Human Resources/Vicar General, as applicable.